SafeDoser

 Goal

-Design a lightweight MVP that helps users manage OTC supplements safely with clarity and confidence.
+Design a MVP that helps users manage OTC supplements safely with clarity and confidence.

-The focus is on preventing dangerous combinations and staying updated on recalls through context-aware alerts and conversational guidance that fit naturally into daily routines.
+The focus is on reimagine supplement safety with context-aware alerts and conversational guidance that integrate seamlessly into everyday health routines

-Design a lightweight MVP that helps users manage OTC supplements safely with clarity and confidence.
+Design a MVP that helps users manage OTC supplements safely with clarity and confidence.

-The focus is on preventing dangerous combinations and staying updated on recalls through context-aware alerts and conversational guidance that fit naturally into daily routines.
+The focus is on reimagine supplement safety with context-aware alerts and conversational guidance that integrate seamlessly into everyday health routines

 Background